Have Gun – Will Travel: Τrademark infringement litigation

 In 1974, a rodeo performer named Victor De Costa won a federal court judgment against CBS for trademark infringement, successfully arguing that he had created the Paladin character and the ideas used in the show, and that CBS had used them without permission.
 For example, at his rodeo appearances he always dressed in black, called himself the "Paladin", handed out hundreds of business cards featuring a chess piece logo along with the phrase "Have gun will travel", and carried a concealed derringer pistol.
 A year later, an appellate court overturned the lower court ruling on the basis that the plaintiff had failed to prove that likelihood of confusion had existed in the minds of the public—a necessary requirement for a suit over trademark infringement.
 In 1977, De Costa was awarded a federal trademark for the Paladin character.

 De Costa kept pursuing his legal options, and in 1991—more than 30 years after his first lawsuit was originally filed—a federal jury awarded DeCosta $3.5 million from Viacom International, by then a CBS subsidiary, which has distributed the show's reruns in defiance of De Costa's registered trademark, ordering Viacom to pay DeCosta $1 million for his loss and $2.5 million in punitive damages.
 Rhode Island District Judge Ernest C. Torres blocked the redistribution of the Paladin show by Viacom.

 In 1992, the jury award was reversed.
 The United States Court of Appeals ruled that because Mr. DeCosta had unsuccessfully sued in the past over the same issues, "the doctrine of 'collateral estoppel' bars his new claims."
 In other words, he was not allowed a second attempt to try the old, previously settled dispute.
-See the final legal case: Victor DeCosta, v.
-VIACOM, 981 F.2d 602, 604 (1st Cir.
-1992).

 De Costa died on 29 January 1993 at the age of 84.
 In the end, he received nothing.